-The provider must retain all assessment evidence for learners whose results are claimed by an AIV in line with our Provider record keeping requirements.
+The provider must retain all assessment evidence for learners whose results are claimed by an AIV in line with our provider record keeping requirements.

-AIV status relates only to a named individual at a named Provider and is not transferable, either between individuals or between Providers.
+AIV status relates only to a named individual at a named provider and is not transferable, either between individuals or between providers.

-AIV Handbook This handbook gives more detailed overview of the role of the AIV, the application and approval process.
+This handbook gives more detailed overview of the role AIV Handbook of the AIV, the application and approval process.